 VACCINE ELIGIBILITY, TIMING AND AUTHORIZATIONS

-The Pfizer-BioNTech COVID-19 vaccine (Comirnaty) and the Moderna COVID-19 vaccine (Spikevax) are FDA approved.
-The Johnson & Johnson vaccine is available under a special FDA emergency use authorization.
+The Pfizer-BioNTech COVID-19 vaccine (Comirnaty) and the Moderna COVID-19 vaccine (Spikevax) are FDA approved and preferred over the Johnson & Johnson vaccine.

 The Pfizer-BioNTech vaccine can be administered to anyone 5 years and older.

 The Moderna vaccine can be administered to anyone 18 years and older.

 The U.S. Food and Drug Administration has severely limited use of the J&J COVID-19 vaccine because of an increased, but still rare risk of a blood clot syndrome that occurs in approximately 3 per million doses of the vaccine.
 Officials have limited use of the J&J vaccine because there are other safer options—Moderna and Pfizer mRNA vaccine.
 J&J may be given to adults 18 and older who either cannot or will not receive an mRNA vaccine and would otherwise go unvaccinated.
 Rare individuals who have received vaccines similar to J&J (adenoviral-based) have developed the syndrome typically within 10-16 days after vaccination.
 Therefore, those patients who have received the J&J vaccine in the distant past are not believed to be at risk of developing this complication.

 Most blood cancer patients and survivors should follow the COVID-19 vaccination schedule for people who are moderately to severely immunocompromised.
 This schedule includes an extra vaccine dose as part of the primary series and earlier boosters.
 Patients should talk to their healthcare team if they are unsure of their risk.